Samoftheforrest/milestone-project-one/README.md

 ### Navbar toggler button styling
 I used [this video](https://www.youtube.com/watch?v=45QSuJaHEss&ab_channel=ADesignerWhoCodes) to help me find a suitable strategy for styling the Bootstrap navbar toggler button.

-Following a meeting with my mentor, we decided a more efficient way to style the navbar toggler button was to replace the toggler icon with Font Awesome's ['bars'](https://fontawesome.com/v5.15/icons/bars) icon - which can be easily styled using the 'color' properties.
+Following a meeting with my mentor, we decided a more efficient way to style the navbar toggler button was to replace the toggler icon with [Font Awesome - bars](https://fontawesome.com/v5.15/icons/bars) icon - which can be easily styled using the `color` property.

 ### Smooth scrolling
 [This Stack Overflow question](https://stackoverflow.com/questions/53543484/smooth-scrolling-in-css) showed me how to easily implement a smooth scroll feature on my own website.

 ### Object-fit property for imagess
-I discovered how to use the 'object-fit: cover' property to make images fill their container after reading this [Stack Overflow](https://stackoverflow.com/questions/34247337/object-fit-not-affecting-images) question.
+I discovered how to use the `object-fit: cover` property to make images fill their container after reading this [Stack Overflow](https://stackoverflow.com/questions/34247337/object-fit-not-affecting-images) question.
 I used what I learned from this thread on several of the images on my page.

 ### General Thanks
-- I would like to thank my mentor, Simen, for all of his support and guidance through this project.
+- I would like to thank my mentor, [Simen](https://github.com/Eventyret), for all of his support and guidance throughout this project.
-- I would like to thank Unsplash for providing a fantastic selection of free-to-use images.
+- I would like to thank [Unsplash](https://unsplash.com/) for providing a fantastic selection of free-to-use images.
 - I would like to thank my partner, Laura, for testing my website and providing feedback for improvements.